Phoenix Municipal Stadium - Arizona State Sun Devils

 Phoenix Muni

-The Arizona State Sun Devils baseball team has a long, storied, and successful history, with only four losing seasons since its founding in 1959.
+The Arizona State Sun Devils baseball team has a long and storied history, with only four losing seasons since its founding in 1959.
 The Sun Devils moved to the Big 12 conference beginning the 2024-25 season after successfully playing in the Pac-12 since 1978.
 The team is first in the number of alumni who have played in MLB.
 The stadium’s outfield walls proudly display nineteen retired numbers, many College World Series (CWS) appearances, and five national championship years.

-The newest piece of history at Phoenix Muni this 2025 season is a statue for Bobby Winkles, the first Sun Devil baseball coach (1959 – 1971).
+Fans can admire a statue for Bobby Winkles, the first Sun Devil baseball coach (1959 – 1971) upon entering the venue.

 It's an enjoyable, historic park in which to watch some spring baseball.